MonirHossen/transport-app/README.md

 ## About This Project

 This is a Transport Application.
-In this project, I use the Laravel framework. for authentication, I use Laravel Passport because Laravel Passport supports OAuth2.
+In this project, I use the Lastest Laravel 10 framework. for authentication, I use Laravel Passport because Laravel Passport supports OAuth2.
 Here users can register and Login using API and calculate transport prices based on requirements.

 ## Project Setup